 Video of the Day

-Balanced Living Room Arrangement
+Create a Balanced Living Room With a Recliner

-Follow these steps to integrate a recliner into a living room arrangement with sofa, love seat and chairs, while still maintaining balance.
+Follow these steps to integrate a recliner into a living room arrangement with sofa, love seat, and chairs, while still maintaining balance.

-Select your focal point and place the sofa, or largest piece of furniture, facing it.
+- Select your focal point and place the sofa, or largest piece of furniture, facing it.
 Place a coffee table in front of the sofa and parallel to it.

-Place the love seat, or two armchairs, at one end of the sofa and at right angles to it.
+- Place the love seat, or two armchairs, at one end of the sofa and at right angles to it.

-Place the recliner at the other end of the sofa, at a 45-degree angle, and spaced so adequate clearance is between it and the wall when fully extended.
+- Place the recliner at the other end of the sofa, at a 45-degree angle, and spaced so adequate clearance is between it and the wall when fully extended.
 Also, allow 18 inches of walkway clearance at the front and sides of the recliner when it is fully extended.

-Fill in the corners between furniture pieces with end tables and lamps.
+- Fill in the corners between furniture pieces with end tables and lamps.
 If desired, you can make a U-shaped arrangement by placing an end table and an accent chair on the same side of the arrangement as the recliner.
 Place the accent chair at an angle so it faces toward the coffee table.

-If you have a small living room or den, you can adapt this arrangement by paring down your furniture choices to these essentials: small sofa or love seat, recliner and armchair.
+If you have a small living room or den, you can adapt this arrangement by paring down your furniture choices to these essentials: small sofa or love seat, recliner, and armchair.
 Place the sofa so it faces the focal point.
 Position the chair at a right angle on one end of the sofa and the recliner at a 45-degree angle at the opposite end.
 Put a coffee table in front of the sofa and fill in the corners with end tables and lamps.
 Extra seating can be provided with small occasional chairs and ottomans.

 If you have a long, narrow space or another awkward arrangement, such as an L-shaped living room, make two seating areas with different functions to get maximum use out of the room.
-Make a reading nook centered around the recliner at one end of the room or in the short arm of the L-shape.
+Make a reading nook centered around the recliner at one end of the room or in the short arm of the L shape.
 Accessorize the corner with a lamp, end table, and bookshelf or floor basket to hold reading material.
-In the larger end of the room, create a conventional seating with an appropriately scaled sofa or love seat, armchairs and a coffee table.
+In the larger end of the room, create a conventional seating with an appropriately scaled sofa or love seat, armchairs, and a coffee table.